Ankita-Priyadarshani/ExSum_Generator/README.md

 2. **Select AI Model and Vector Database**
    - Choose your preferred LLM model from available options
-   - Select a vector database for RAG functionality

 3. **Generate Summary**
    - Click "Generate" to create the executive summary